Magoban/Detection-Lab/SOC-Setup-Guide.md

 ```bash
 ls -l /etc/systemd/system/graylog-sidecar.service
 ```
-* If the service exist, try reloading systemd
+* If the service exists, try reloading systemd
 ```bash
 sudo systemctl daemon-reload
 ```
 Then, start the sidecar again
 * If the file does NOT exist, it means the Sidecar service file is missing.
-Follow these steps to manually create the service Create the service:
+Follow these steps to manually create the service.

+Create the service:
 ```bash
 sudo nano /etc/systemd/system/graylog-sidecar.service